 In the hospital setting, the respiratory therapist provides care and life support to patients in the emergency room, intensive care units, general hospital areas, the pulmonary diagnostics laboratory and other specialty areas such as rehabilitation.
 They use high-tech equipment and the latest medical procedures to help patients and may be employed in non-hospital environments as well.

-Patients receiving care from a therapist range in age from the premature infant to the eldest of the elderly.
-The respiratory professional is also involved in the diagnostic testing of infants, children and adults with varying medical problems including cardiopulmonary diseases and sleep disorders.
+Patients receiving care from a respiratory therapist range in age from the premature infant to geriatrics.
+The respiratory professional is also involved in the diagnostic testing of infants, children and adults with underlying medical concerns including disease and sleep disorders.

 Professional Credentialing: CRT and RRT